rrovetto/mereocausality/README.md

 ## Status
 - In progress.
-- As a personal project, unfunded to date (since approx. 2014), support is needed.
+- As a personal project, unfunded to date (since approx. 2014), support is needed to pursue this promising line of research.
+- Initial concept paper complete, in-progress development paper, and in-progress applications paper.

 ## Support - How you can help
 You can help by offerring financial support, employment opportunities, graduate study opportunities whereby this can be part of my thesis or projects, co-authorship on papers or proposals, mentorship, etc. [Contact](https://ontospace.wordpress.com/contact), or [schedule a meeting](https://tinyurl.com/hm8wu2sa)